bacalhau-project/bacalhau/docs/docs/all-flags.md

       --local                            Run the job locally.
 Docker is required --memory string                    Job Memory requirement (e.g. 500Mb, 2Gb, 8Gb).
       --min-bids int                     Minimum number of bids that must be received before concurrency-many bids will be accepted (at random)
-      --network network-type             Networking capability required by the job (default "nats") --node-details                     Print out details of all nodes (overridden by --id-only).
+      --network network-type             Networking capability required by the job (default None) --node-details                     Print out details of all nodes (overridden by --id-only).
       --output-dir string                Directory to write the output to.
   -o, --output-volumes strings           name:path of the output data volumes. 'outputs:/outputs' is always added.